adam-bartholomew/encode-message/readme.md

 __codex.txt__ - Where the letter - syllable translation scheme is kept.
 The line number that each letter is on equals the number of syllables that letter corresponds to.

-__credentials.txt__ - Not here, but any api or application keys should be put in this file accordingly:
+__credentials.txt__ - Please keep this file locally only, but any api keys should be put in this file:

     words api headers:
     "X-RapidAPI-Key": "your-api-key",
     "X-RapidAPI-Host": "wordsapiv1.p.rapidapi.com"

-    "flask_key": "your-flask-key"

 ### Encoding:
 - Take an english sentence or phrase and turn it into something that does not make sense.

 ### Decoding:
 - Take a message that has been encrypted using this same program and decrypt it into it's original meaning.

+## Running:
+Make sure that the FLASK_KEY environment variable is set on your machine or in the projects **activate.bat** file if using virtual environment.

+    ...
+    @set FLASK_KEY="secret-flask-key"
+    ...

+Prior to starting up please execute the following 2 commands:

+    $ export FLASK_APP=app
+    $ export FLASK_ENV=development

+To run app in development:

+    flask --app app run --debug